-I have personally used at least a half a dozen different social media management tools over the years, including Hootsuite, Sprout Social, CoSchedule, and Buffer; however, I am currently using Agorapulse, and that is the one I recommend above all others.
+I have personally used at least a half a dozen different social media management tools over the years, including Hootsuite, Sprout Social, CoSchedule, Buffer, Sendible, Agorapulse and several others; however, I am currently using SmarterQueue, and that is the one I recommend above all others.

-Agorapulse … The Sexy Social Media Management Tool!
+SmarterQueue … The Smarter Social Media Management Tool!

-I only began using Agorapulse a few months ago; however, as soon as I tried it, I knew it was time to make the switch.
-I had been using Buffer with Hiplay so that I could automatically re-post “evergreen” content to the Buffer queue; however, Agorapulse replaces both of these tools and more, since it also monitors mentions and allows you reply without logging into each social media platform.
+As soon as I tried SmarterQueue, I knew it was time to make the switch.
+Although I have tried many social media management tools over the years, my go-to was using Buffer with Hiplay so that I could automatically re-post “evergreen” content to the Buffer queue.
+I eventually switched to Agorapulse because it replaced both of these tools.
+Agorapulse also monitors mentions and allows you to reply without logging into each social media platform.

-Each page or profile that you connect is considered one “social profile” So, for example, if you manage 5 Facebook Business pages, 2 Twitter accounts, and 1 YouTube page, that would be 8 social profiles total.
+Plans are based on the number of social profiles you connect as well as the number of posts per profile per day and the total number of posts in your queue.
+Each page or profile that you connect is considered one “social profile” So, for example, if you manage 5 Facebook Business pages, 2 Twitter accounts, and 1 Google My Business profile, that would be 8 social profiles total.

-Here are the reasons that I like Agorapulse above all the other social media management tools that I have tried over the years:
+Here are (some of) the reasons that I like SmarterQueue above all the other social media management tools that I have tried over the years:

-With Agorapulse, you get publishing, listening, replying, reporting, and CRM capabilities (plus much more) in every plan they offer.
-Agorapulse easily takes the place of two or even three tools that you would need using many other popular social media management tools on the market.
+With SmarterQueue, you get importing, publishing, listening, replying, reporting, and engaging capabilities (plus much more) in every plan they offer.
+SmarterQueue easily takes the place of two or even three tools that you would need using many other popular social media management tools on the market.

 And, whether you’re a scheduler or a queuer (or both), you’ll be able to upload a mountain of content at once with their bulk uploader!

-Okay, now that I have convinced you to give Agorapulse a try, here are a few best practice tips to get you started:
+Okay, now that I have convinced you to give SmarterQueue a try, here are a few best practice tips to get you started: